Effective Duration for Callable Bonds

 Negative convexity (callable bonds near call price):

-The durable lesson: Callable bonds behave exactly opposite to what convexity normally does.
+The key insight: Callable bonds behave exactly opposite to what convexity normally does.
 Duration shortens when you want it to lengthen (rates falling) and lengthens when you want it to shorten (rates rising).

 Real-World Impact: 2020-2021 MBS Experience